hhvm/user-documentation/guides/hack/00-getting-started/01-getting-started.md

 ### 1. Install HHVM and the Typechecker

-Check out the [HHVM quickstart guide](../../hhvm/quickstart/quickstart.md) on how to install HHVM.
+Check out the [HHVM getting started guide](../../hhvm/getting-started/getting-started.md) on how to install HHVM.

 After you install HHVM, the Hack typechecker will be available to you to statically check your code before you run it.
 It is *not* a compiler; but rather a super-fast code analyzer that tries to catch dynamic programming errors before code is run instead of during or after.